RGF-team/rgf/include/rgf/README.md

      from 32-bit to 64-bit; also, `__AZ_MSDN__` has been added to Preprocessor Definitions.

-  3. Some source code files have been changed for synchronization with my other software releases.
+  3. Some source code files have been changed.

+## September 2012 (version 1.2)

+  1. The initial release.

 # 0.1 Acknowledgements